 In April, you may see Western grebes with a variety of color patterns, as their dapper black and white winter plumage gives away to lighter breeding plumage.
 You may also see them practicing courting behavior, swimming in pairs while bobbing and weaving their heads.

 Though less numerous than grebes, loons also gather in the nearshore waters during April.
-Pacific loons (Gavia pacifia), common loons (Gavia immer), red-throated loons (Gavia stellata), and Arctic loons (Gavia arctica) all pass through the Central Coast on their way to breeding grounds in the Arctic and SubArctic regions.
+Pacific loons (Gavia pacifia), common loons (Gavia immer), red-throated loons (Gavia stellata), and Arctic loons (Gavia arctica) all pass through the Central Coast on their way to breeding grounds in the Arctic and SubArctic regions (Henkel 2003).
 During this time, the males begin to develop their beautiful breeding plumage--midnight black wings overlaid with an intricate pattern of white specks.

 You can find gulls along the Central California coast at any time of year.
 Several of the species look similar, especially the juvenile birds.
 Unless you look closely, you might not notice that different gull species are present at different times of year.
 Some spend summers here.
 Others feed locally in winter, but leave in spring to breed.